po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * To create a remote repository to store our code, navigate to [GitHub](https://github.com/) and create a new repository by clicking on the green New button at the top left and entering our project name, `git-init-sample`, in the "Repository Name" box.

-* **Important**: Since we are importing an existing repository, do not click any of the checkboxes!
+* **Important**: Since we are importing an existing repository, make sure all the checkboxes are NOT checked!

 * Click the "Create Repository" button.